Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Random walk plus noise models

-We implement the model with diffuse initialization for the non-stationary state process $\mu_t$ in the KFAS package in R \citep{helske2017,helske2019kfas} and in OxMetrics/SsfPack \citep{doornik2021}.

-Figure \ref{F:RWN} shows the data for $\delta^{18}$O and $\delta^{13}$C together with the smoothed values of $\mu_t$ from the Kalman smoothing recursions in the top row.
-The bottom row shows the standardized prediction residuals from the maximum likelihood estimation \citep[][p.
+The two graphs in the top row of Figure \ref{F:RWN} show the data for $\delta^{18}$O and $\delta^{13}$C together with their smoothed estimates of $\mu_{t_n}$ obtained from the Kalman filter and smoothing recursions applied to model \eqref{E:RWN}, with $\sigma _\eps ^2$ and $\sigma _\eta ^2$ set to their respective maximum likelihood estimated values.
+The two graphs in the second row show the standardized prediction residuals as computed using the Kalman filter output \citep[p.
 38, eq.
 (2.65)]{Durbin2012}.
-Clearly, these are not i.i.d. with constant variance, and while the standard errors obtained in the estimation give some sense of the dispersion of the parameter estimate, they cannot be interpreted in the sense of a central limit theorem.
+Clearly, the residuals depicted in Figure \ref{F:RWN} do not appear as an $i.i.d.$ sequence with constant variance.
+Therefore, while the standard errors obtained from the estimation process give some sense of the dispersion of the parameter estimates, they cannot be interpreted in the sense of a central limit theorem.
 With this caveat, the maximum likelihood estimates of model \eqref{E:RWN} are reported in Table \ref{T:RWN}.
-The Bayes information criterion is a measure of the fit that penalizes for the number of parameters.
-This becomes important when we increase the complexity of the model in the following.
+The Bayes information criterion

+where $P$ is the number of parameters in the model, $N$ is the number of observations, and $L$ is the maximized value of the likelihood function, is a measure of fit that is penalized for the number of estimated parameters.
+Models with small values of the BIC are therefore preferred.
+In this first model, the number of estimated parameters is only two.
+However, the penalty term becomes more important when we increase the complexity of the model, as we do in the following.